Build a Slack App with Zipper

 function will receive the channel_created

-event and asynchronously save it to storage so that we respond to Slack before they try resend the event.
+event and save it our applet's built-in storage.
+Our function will do this asynchronously so that it can respond to Slack right away, before Slack tries to resend the event.

 5. Get a token for the Web API

-Now that we're saving channel info, let's post a message to #general
+Now that we're saving channel info, let's post a message to the #general

-every week with a summary of the channels that were created.
-To do this, we'll need to get a token for the Web API.
+channel every week with a summary of the channels that were created.
+To do this, we'll need a token for the Slack Web API.

-Click on Secrets and add a new secret with the key SLACK_BOT_TOKEN
+Back in our Zipper applet, we navigate to the "Secrets" page and add a new secret with key SLACK_BOT_TOKEN

-and the value of the token you copied from Slack.
+and paste in the value of the token we just copied from Slack.
+We click Save.

 6. Post a message